About db-benchmarks project

-Many database benchmarks are not objective, others jsut don’t care about results accuracy and stability which in some cases breaks the whole idea of benchmarks.
-Few examples:
+Many database benchmarks are not objective.
+Others don’t do enough to ensure results accuracy and stability, which in some cases breaks the whole idea of benchmarks.
+A few examples:

 Druid vs ClickHouse vs Rockset

 We actually wanted to do the benchmark on the same hardware, an m5.8xlarge, but the only pre-baked configuration we have for m5.8xlarge is actually the m5d.8xlarge … Instead, we run on a c5.9xlarge instance

 Bad news, guys: when you run benchmarks on different hardware, at the very least you can’t then say that something is “106.76%” and “103.13%” of something else.
-Even when you test on the same bare-metal server it’s quite difficult to get coefficient of variation lower than 5%.
-3% difference on different servers can be highly likley ignored.
+Even when you test on the same bare-metal server, it’s quite difficult to get a coefficient of variation lower than 5%.
+3% difference on different servers can highly likely be ignored.
 Provided all that, how can one make sure the final conclusion is true?

 Lots of databases and engines

 Mark did a great job making the taxi rides test on so many different databases and search engines.
-But since the tests are made on different hardware the numbers in the resulting table don’t make much sense to compare one with another.
-You always need to remember about it when you evaluate the results in the table.
+But since the tests are made on different hardware, the numbers in the resulting table aren’t really comparable.
+You always need to keep this in mind when you evaluate the results in the table.

 ClickHouse vs others

-When you run each query just 3 times most likely you’ll get very high coefficient of variation for each of them.
-Which means that if you make the same a minute later you may get some 20% different results.
-And how does one reproduce it if he wants to test on his own hardware?
+When you run each query just 3 times, you’ll most likely get very high coefficients of variation for each of them.
+Which means that if you run the test a minute later, you may get a variation of 20%.
+And how does one reproduce a test on one’s own hardware?
 Unfortunately, I can’t find how one can do it.